May-hub/hello-workd/README.md

 Hi, I'm May-hub,

 i'm praticing coding and learning how to use github.
-This section, is where we can plcae store ideas, resoures or even share and dicuss thins with others.
+This section, is where we can place store ideas, resoures or even share and dicuss thins with others.

 my reggards,